Our Medical Experts

 Speech Pathologist (SLP)

-speech-language pathologist (SLP) is a highly-trained professional who evaluates and treats children and adults who have difficulty with speech or language.
+A speech-language pathologist (SLP) is a highly-trained professional who evaluates and treats children and adults who have difficulty with speech or language.
 Although people often think of speech and language as the same thing, the terms actually have very different meanings.

 Spinal Cord Injury Specialist/Physiatry